EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 All endpoints are only available to OAuth authorized requests.

-###### service
+###### assertion

-The service endpoint is only available to authorized edu-ID Mobile Apps.
+The assertion endpoint is only available to authorized edu-ID Mobile Apps.

 TO BE WRITTEN

-###### validate
+###### assertion/validate

-The validate endpoint is only available to academic services.
+The assertion/validate endpoint is only available to authorized academic services.

 TO BE WRITTEN

 #### Protocol Discovery

+The protocol discovery is based on the publicly available protocol endpoints that for an academic service.
+Protocol endpoints combine one or more service endpoints following a well defined **protocol** of accessing the endpoints.
+Therefore, a protocol endpoint is a root path for the service endpoints of the related protocol.
+The protocol discovery component's prime function is to support the edu-ID Mobile App during the app assertion process to select suitable services for a thir-party app's protocol request (7).

+An instance may directly forward the requested protocol list, upon which the protocol discovery component MUST respond a list of protocol endpoints that contains all academic services that expose the exact protocols as requested.
+The protocol discovery will return the unprocessed service discovery information as provided by the academic services.

-The edu-ID Mobile App MAY prefetch protocol endpoints during the user authorization process
+The edu-ID Mobile App MAY prefetch protocol endpoints for a authorized user's services during the user authorization process.

+The protocol discovery is tightly coupled to the edu-ID Federation Service's protocol detection.
+The protocol detection verifies the services that are exposed by the academic services.
+The protocol detection uses the [RSD2 service discovery](https://github.com/BLC-HTWChur/rsd2-specification/blob/master/rsd2-specification.md).

 ##### Related Processes